jbenner-radham/rust-gtk4-css-styling/README.md

 }
 ```

 I've omitted the `main()` function from this snippet since nothing changed there.
-Now that we've made these changes let',s run `cargo run` again and see how it looks now.
+Now that we've made these changes let's run `cargo run` again and see how it looks now.

 <div align="center">
     <img src="images/light-mode.png">